OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ## Routers

-These methods allow the user to manipulate OpenC3 routers.
+These methods allow the user to manipulate COSMOS routers.

 ### connect_router

-Connects a OpenC3 router.
+Connects a COSMOS router.

 Syntax: